1977 Penny Value (Errors List, “D”, “S” & No Mint Mark Worth)

 The E PLURIBUS UNUM phrase is centered just above the Memorial, while the UNITED STATES OF AMERICA positioned along the upper edge frames the central image.
 Wording ONE CENT is below the Memorial.
 The rear side also contains Gasparro’s initials placed on the right side of the Memorial.

-Other features of the 1977 Lincoln Penny
+Other features of the 1977 Penny

 The 1977 Lincoln’s cent content is a copper alloy with tin or zinc.
 The high copper content determines its color, and it can be red, brown, or attractively toned as a combination of these two colors.